Arr0way/arr0way.github.io/_posts/2015-01-02-tr0ll-2-walkthrough.markdown

 ![Worf jump](\img\warf-jump.gif)

-Overwrote EIP with the location of ESP tagged some shellcode on the end to exectute a shell.
+Overwrote EIP with the location of ESP and tagged some shellcode on the end to exectute a shell.

 ###Final Exploit